Man Taken Into Custody After He Barricades Himself in Sylmar Home With 5-Year-Old Boy for Hours

 A man who authorities said violated parole was taken into custody on Tuesday night after he barricaded himself in a Sylmar home with a 5-year-old boy for hours.

-The LAPD's Gang and Narcotics Division investigators served the warrant around 7 p.m. and the man went outside with the child, Aguilar said.

-He went back inside with the boy after he recognized investigators as the police, she said.
+After LAPD Gang and Narcotics Division investigators served the warrant, and the man came outside with the child, but went back inside with the boy after he recognized investigators as police, Aguilar said.

 The man, who Aguilar said was in his 30s, knew the boy and the situation was not a kidnapping.